 Since receiving my degree, I was able to successfully transition from an agency with a $15 million annual budget to one with a $90 million annual budget."

 Editor's Note: The Harbert College of Business is soaring.
-On September 13, we will formally open our new 100,000-square-foot business building.
-This new addition will be part of a world-class business complex that ranks among the nation’s best.
-Join us for the ribbon cutting at 1:30 PM CT at the business school complex at the corner of Magnolia Avenue and Donahue Drive and learn more about the inspiring vision for the college.
-Here is one in a series of stories highlighting members of the Auburn family who have been the driving force behind our growing national reputation.
-To learn more, please visit harbert.auburn.edu/business-campus/
+On September 13, we formally opened Horton-Hardgrave Hall, our new 100,000-square-foot business building.
+Alongside with Lowder Hall, this new addition is part of a world-class business complex that ranks among the nation’s best.
+What follows is one in a series of stories highlighting members of the Auburn family who have been the driving force behind our growing national reputation.
+To learn more, please visit harbert.auburn.edu

 Damon Duncan stepped into the role of President and CEO of the Richmond Redevelopment & Housing Authority in April 2019.
 Earlier, after years as an affordable housing professional, he felt he lacked a full grasp of development from each vantage point of his career.

 Duncan already had great credentials: he earned a master’s in public administration from Central Michigan University and completed the Executive Director Education Program at the Center for Government Services at Rutgers University.